julianh2o/HomeAutomaton.com/README.md

-flickerstrip.com
+homeautomaton.com
 ==============

-The website for Flickerstrip, the LED strip that lets you build your own light show.
+The website for Home Automaton, the company that brought you Reflowster and Flickerstrip.